 104.1 General.
-Inspections generally include in-plant inspections and on-site inspections.
-Documentation identifying individuals or parties responsible for the inspection of installations and components shall be identified and provided to AHJ prior to the commencement of an inspection process.
+Inspections shall include in-plant inspections and on-site inspections.
+Inspections shall be in accordance with the applicable building codes and standards including ICC 1205.

 104.2 In-plant Inspections.
 In-plant inspections shall verify that constructions are in compliant with the approved construction documents.

 104.3 On-site Inspections.
-On-site inspections shall verify installation is compliant with approved manufacturer's installation instructions and connections performed on site are compliant with approved construction documents.
+On-site inspections of off-site components shall verify installation is compliant with approved manufacturer's installation instructions and connections performed on site are compliant with approved construction documents.
 When on-site inspections are conducted by AHJ, inspection procedures prescribed by the AHJ shall be followed.
 When on-site inspections are conducted by other than AHJ, scope of such inspections shall be consistent with section 102.4 Responsible Parties.